 The only potential con is, it costs a lot for a small amp.

 - Sounds great

 You must know the basics of a solid amp to find the perfect one for you and your blues.
 So, let’s figure them out.

 - The Quality of the Build: Tube amps have vacuum tubes that you can quite possibly see with your eyes making it functional.
 You can tell the quality simply by looking at them.
-But, solid amps mostly have things in its interior.
+But, solid amps mostly have things in their interior.
 The exterior protects it.
 So make sure the build quality is great and nothing can harm it.
-The material and the build quality both should of the highest standards.
+The material and the build quality should be of the highest standards.